pavel-propeople/d8tdd/README.md

 <p>First you need to create an abstract class that extends KernelTestBase class.
 KernelTestBase lives in this library.</p>
 <ul>
     <li>From terminal, go to the root directory of your Drupal installation;</li>
-    <li color="#008000">Let's say you have module "my_module".
+    <li color="green">Let's say you have module "my_module".
 Execute the following command:
 <br>
 <br>